spita90/github-stargazers/README.md

 Run `yarn build:web:staging` or `yarn build:web:prod` to build static web files (hostable on a web server) with respectively staging or prod environment. <br/>
 Once done, all output files will be in the `webapp` folder.<br/>
 If you need to host it in a subdirectory, be sure to change the `homepage` field in the package.json file.
+Note: when dev build runs on an Android test device from a Linux machine you may get `Error: adb: insufficient permissions for device`.
+In this case just run `sudo adb kill-server` and `sudo adb start-server`.
+Then you can succesfully start a dev build again with `yarn android`.

 ## Technical details: